BlueBrain/Brayns/python/doc/source/examples_connector.rst

 URI
 ~~~

-The URI is to reach the backend instance as mentioned in the usage section
+The URI parameter is used to find the backend instance as mentioned in the
-:ref:`usepythonapi-label`.
+usage section :ref:`usepythonapi-label`.

 SSL context
 ~~~~~~~~~~~

 The SSL context depends on the backend SSL settings.
-If left to None (the default), the connection will not be secured and might fail to reach the backend if this one is secure.
-To enable secure connection, just pass an SslClientContext to the connector.
-The `ssl_context` should be chosen as
+If left to None (the default), the connection will not be secured.
+The `ssl_context` should be chosen as follows:
-follows:

 - If the backend is not secure, it can be left to None.
 - If the backend certificate is signed by a recognized certification authority (CA) installed on the client machine, it can be default constructed.
-- If the backend certificate is signed by a custom CA (self-signed), this CA can be trusted by setting it in the SSL context (like above).
+- If the backend certificate is signed by a custom CA (or self-signed), this CA can be set as trusted by setting it in the SSL context (like above).

 Binary frames
 ~~~~~~~~~~~~~